Our research is editorially independent but we may earn a commission for purchases made through our links.

-Waco makes for a great getaway for Dallas residents since it’s only about 95 miles from the city, and of course, it offers some great sightseeing options.
+Waco makes for a popular weekend getaway for Dallas residents since it’s only about 95 miles from the city, and of course, it offers some great sightseeing options.
 The city itself lies on the Brazos River, making it quite picturesque and full of open space.
 History buffs will enjoy the number of museums, such as the Mayborn Museum Complex and Waco’s Mammoth Site.
 For shoppers and fans of HGTV’s Fixer Upper, head to Chip and Joanna Gaines’ Magnolia Market, a shopping experience with an eclectic mix of modern and vintage home goods.
 As if this town couldn’t get any cooler, it has a great zoo that will make both kids and adults happy.

 Head 80 miles west of Dallas and you will find yourself in Granbury, Texas.
-This charming Texas town is an underrated treasure, and the spot of your next weekend getaway.
+This charming Texas town is an underrated treasure and the spot of your next weekend getaway.
 Enjoy cute boutique shopping along with fine restaurants and relaxing bed-and-breakfasts.
 Don’t miss out on a performance at the Granbury Opera House, which was originally built in 1886 and is rumored to be haunted.
 For those looking for a cold brew or a great glass of wine, hit up Revolver Brewery for Texas-made craft beer or visit Barking Rocks Winery for wine made of Texas grapes.

 Load up a great road trip playlist, and make sure to include “Possum Kingdom” by The Toadies, as you drive the two-and-a-half-hour trip to Possum Kingdom State Park.
-The main attraction at Possum Kingdom is the massive lake, which makes for a great spot for a summer getaway.
-Swim, scuba dive, hike or camp at this North Texas treasure.
+The main attraction at the Possum Kingdom is the massive lake, which makes for a great spot for a summer getaway.
+Swim, scuba dive, hike, or camp at this North Texas treasure.

-Only an hour-and-a-half drive away from Dallas is the town of Mineral Wells.
+Only a 1.5-hour drive away from Dallas is the town of Mineral Wells.
 This town is known for its natural spring water that allegedly has healing properties.
 Now you don’t have to believe the legend, or the tales of the town’s haunted and abandoned hotel known as The Baker Hotel, to enjoy a great weekend getaway here.
 The Crazy Water Bath House is still an awesome spot to soak in this “magic” water as well as indulge in a spa treatment or two.
 If you’re more into an outdoor escape, explore the state park, which highlights more of Texas’ natural beauty.

 Head to this small German town north of Dallas for a relaxing weekend getaway.
 Fishermen will enjoy Muenster Lake and shoppers will have plenty to do at Muenster Antique Mall.
-However all visitors should indulge in the incredible German sausages, that are smoked and stuffed on site, at Fischer’s Meat Market.
+However, all visitors should indulge in the incredible German sausages, that are smoked and stuffed on-site, at Fischer’s Meat Market.

 We all know Texas is the best, but take a chance for your next weekend getaway by heading to Broken Bow, Oklahoma.
 Only three hours from Dallas, Broken Bow is an outdoor paradise.
-Ride ATVs, take a relaxing canoe ride, explore the area on horseback or fish and golf to your heart’s desire.
+Ride ATVs, take a relaxing canoe ride, explore the area on horseback or fish, and golf to your heart’s desire.